toasterbob/fullstack_photo/photo/docs/README.md

 https://photo-journal.herokuapp.com/
 https://trello.com/b/vK1WTanN/fullstack-photo-journal

-500px
+Minimum Viable Product

+Photo Journal is a photography app for creating a visual journal of one's life inspired by 500 px.
+It is built using Ruby on Rails and REACT/Redux.

+It will have the following features:

+1) New account creation, login, and guest/demo login
+2) A production README
+3) Hosting on Heroku
-Profile Page
+4) Profile Page
-Post Pictures
+5) Posting of Pictures
-Follows
+6) Follows
-Home Feed
+7) Home Feed

+Potential features

-Bonus: Discover
+8) Discover
-Bonus: Notifications
+9) Notifications
-Bonus: Tags
+10) Tags

-MVP Checklist

-New account creation, login, and guest/demo login
-A production README, replacing this README (NB: check out the sample production README -- you'll write this later) Hosting on Heroku